What is a Cookie?

 |Cookie Name||Purpose||Contents||Expires After|

-If you return to this website at another time, the statistics can recognise a returning visitor.
+If you return to this website at another time, the statistics tools can recognise a returning visitor.

 |A randomly generated visitor number||2 years|